History of capitalism: Role of women

 Women's historians have debated the impact of capitalism on the status of women.
-Alice Clark argues that, when capitalism arrived in 17th-century England, it negatively impacted the status of women, who lost much of their economic importance.
-Clark argues that, in 16th-century England, women were engaged in many aspects of industry and agriculture.
+Alice Clark argued that, when capitalism arrived in 17th-century England, it negatively impacted the status of women, who lost much of their economic importance.
+Clark argued that, in 16th-century England, women were engaged in many aspects of industry and agriculture.
 The home was a central unit of production, and women played a vital role in running farms and in some trades and landed estates.
 Their useful economic roles gave them a sort of equality with their husbands.
-However, Clark argues, as capitalism expanded in the 17th century, there was more and more division of labor, with the husband taking paid labor jobs outside the home, and the wife reduced to unpaid household work.
+However, Clark argued, as capitalism expanded in the 17th century, there was more and more division of labor, with the husband taking paid labor jobs outside the home, and the wife reduced to unpaid household work.
 Middle-class women were confined to an idle domestic existence, supervising servants; lower-class women were forced to take poorly paid jobs.
 Capitalism, therefore, had a negative effect on women.
-By contrast, Ivy Pinchbeck argues that capitalism created the conditions for women's emancipation.
+By contrast, Ivy Pinchbeck argued that capitalism created the conditions for women's emancipation.
 Tilly and Scott have emphasized the continuity and the status of women, finding three stages in European history.
 In the preindustrial era, production was mostly for home use, and women produced many household needs.
 The second stage was the "family wage economy" of early industrialization.
 During this stage, the entire family depended on the collective wages of its members, including husband, wife, and older children.
 The third, or modern, stage is the "family consumer economy", in which the family is the site of consumption, and women are employed in large numbers in retail and clerical jobs to support rising standards of consumption.